TokenScript-Framework/papers/src/concept/Attestation.md

 ## Token Attestation

 Token attestations are tokens issued by sending the recipient an attestation.
-As long as the recipient has the attestation, he is able to interact with smart contracts as if he has a token in a token contract.
+The recipient, by using the attestation, is able to interact with smart contracts as if he has a token in a token contract.

 An example of such token is the DevCon 2022 ticket.

-The advantage is that a token is never minted, and can be used as if it is minted.
+The advantage over minting tokens in a smart contract: a token is never minted, and can be used as if it is minted.
 However, it is not transferable in that form, instead, when transferring, a token contract has to burn the attestation and allocate it to the new recipient, and the new recipient will hold the token as a normal smart contract token (not attestation token).

 Tokens that can be issued as attestation are non-fungible.